0xZm1t53r/0xZm1t53r.github.io/_posts/2024-01-12-oculus2-inside-the-controller.md

 ![]({{site.url}}{{site.baseurl}}/assets/img/2024-01-12/battery-holder.jpg)
 ![]({{site.url}}{{site.baseurl}}/assets/img/2024-01-12/battery-holder-pins.jpg)

-That is very interesing.
+That is very interesting.
 I'm now starting to take apart the controller to examine these pins.
 Fortunately, identifying the pins wasn't difficult as they are clearly labeled:
 ![]({{site.url}}{{site.baseurl}}/assets/img/2024-01-12/battery-board-pins.jpg)
-(yeah, on this photo I already soldered wires to connect an external power source instead of a battery)
+(yeah, in this photo, I already soldered wires to connect an external power source instead of a battery)

 A quick examination revealed that the SWD lines are not connected to SoC pins.
-This leads to an another finding: the SWD lines (SWDCLK and SWDIO) are physically disconnected but can be reconnected by soldering 0R resistors R2 and R1.
+This leads to another finding: the SWD lines (SWDCLK and SWDIO) are physically disconnected but can be reconnected by soldering 0R resistors R2 and R1.
 ![]({{site.url}}{{site.baseurl}}/assets/img/2024-01-12/battery-board-bottom.jpg)

 | Name | Pin |